 On Palm Sunday, Lithuanians make “verbos,” which are woven branches of pussy willows, leaves, twigs, and dried flowers to take the place of palm branches since palms do not grow in the far northern climate.
-These bouquet-like creations are brought to church and blessed, sold in marketplaces, and also used to beat your loved ones because that is thought to give them good luck.

 On Maundy Thursday, Lithuanians thoroughly clean out their houses.
 This is a kind of spring cleaning, but it is also thought to bring wealth and health, drive away evil spirits, and get rid of the winter fleas.
 The latter may indeed have some truth to it.

 Holy Saturday is the day for decorating Easter eggs.
 They are made traditionally with natural dyes.
 Eggs are dipped for solid colours or dye is applied with leaves or other instruments to create patterns.